Review and road test of the Porsche 718 Boxster

 As with any successor model, it would need to pull off the trick of being better built but lighter, quicker yet more economical and offering more equipment while issuing fewer tailpipe emissions.
 That's one heck of a balancing trick.
 Thing is, Porsche looks as if it has pulled it off with this 718 Boxster model.
 The '718' reference in the name refers not to the engine but a series of classic Porsche mid-engined models that won numerous races in the 1950s and '60s.

 The Porsche Boxster's reputation as a driver's car has been burnished with each successive generation and this improved third generation variant appears to offer a useful step forward in this '718' form.
 Much has changed on the engine front.
-The entry level unit has been downsized to a 2.0-litre unit, but thanks to the addition of turbocharging, the good news is that it generates 35bhp more than the old 2.7-litre lump, managing a hearty 300bhp, which is much more than the original Boxster S. The new '718 Boxster S' offers a 2.5-litre capacity (down from 3.4) but the powerplant is now good for 350bhp (up from 315bhp).
+The entry level unit has been downsized to a 2.0-litre unit, but thanks to the addition of turbocharging, the good news is that it generates 35PS more than the old 2.7-litre lump, managing a hearty 300PS, which is much more than the original Boxster S. This same 300PS engine is also offered in the more driver-focused Boxster T variant.
+The '718 Boxster S' offers a 2.5-litre capacity (down from 3.4) but the powerplant is good for 350PS (up from 315PS).
+The Boxster GTS 4.0 has a 400PS version of the brand's 4.0-litre six cylinder powerplant.
+And the top 718 Spyder uses the same 4.0-litre V6 with 420PS.

-A six-speed manual is fitted as standard, although the optional seven-speed PDK double clutch gearbox is sure to be popular.
+Across the range, a six-speed manual is fitted as standard, although the optional seven-speed PDK double clutch gearbox is sure to be popular.
 This gets revised software for quicker and smoother shifts.
-With the optional PDK gearbox, this improved '718 Boxster' will hit 62mph in a claimed 4.7s (nearly a second quicker than before and quicker than the old Boxster S), with the '718 Boxster S' managing to knock over the benchmark sprint in just 4.2s.
+With the optional PDK gearbox, the '718 Boxster' will hit 62mph in a claimed 4.7s, with the '718 Boxster S' managing to knock over the benchmark sprint in just 4.2s.
 Handling-wise, the re-tuned chassis enhances cornering performance and the electro-mechanical power steering system is configured to be 10% more direct.
 'Porsche Active Suspension Management' is an option and 'S' buyers can specify an even more focused 'Sport Chassis'.
 Plus there's the usual 'Sport Chrono Package' option with its various selectable driving mode settings that now include a 'Sport Response' button for brief extra engine responsiveness when you need it.

 Design and Build